If you’d like to be an animal communicator yourself, these are my top animal communication tips for you.

 7. Think pink

 If it feels like nothing is happening, or that you’re not getting any information or response from him, just think pink.
+I know, it doesn’t sound like an animal communication tip, but trust me, this one thing will connect you with your horse.
 Visualise surrounding yourself with a bubble of pink light.
 It’s a bit like not approaching a dog that you know is scared of you.
 Sit in your pink bubble and you’ll be seen as non-threatening and a loving presence – then, who knows, you might get more than you expected!

 The more you practice, the better you’ll get and the more you’ll start to understand and trust the information that you’re getting.
 Stay consistent with how you’re grounding yourself and what question you’re asking – if you do something different every time, it’ll be pretty hard for you to determine why it’s not ‘working’.